-What to do when you receive your IGCSE and BTEC results in August 2020 Places in Post 16 at Cambridge are limited so it is important to secure your place within 5 days of receiving your results or you may miss the opportunity to study at Cambridge next year.
+What to do when you receive your IGCSE results in August 2022

+Places in Post 16 at Cambridge are limited so it is important to secure your place within 5 days of receiving your results or you may miss the opportunity to study at Cambridge next year.

-1. If you achieved the entry requirements for the subjects you selected at interview; contact the school admissions department by e-mail at Elizabeth.V cis@gemsedu.com to confirm your place (subject to receiving a conditional offer letter from the school).
+1. If you achieved the entry requirements for the subjects you selected at interview; contact the Vice Principal by e-mail at l.franco cis@gemsedu.com to confirm your place (subject to receiving a conditional offer letter from the school).